 - After the completion of that program, their population reduced to about 300,000 in 2013.

-- The camel industry of Australia export camel meat into Europe, Japan and USA, and sometimes live camels into UAE, Saudi Arabia and Malaysia.
+- The camel industry of Australia export camel meat into Europe, Japan, and the USA, and sometimes live camels into UAE, Saudi Arabia, and Malaysia.

 Are There Camels In Africa